 Introductory probability theory and theoretical distributions.
 Sampling distributions.
 Estimation theory and hypothesis testing of sampling averages and proportions (one and two-sample cases).
-Identification, use, evaluation and interpretation of statistical computer packages and statistical techniques.

-Module credits
+Supporting mathematical concepts.
+Statistical concepts are demonstrated and interpreted through practical coding and simulation within a data science framework.

-Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Humanities Faculty of Natural and Agricultural Sciences Prerequisites STK 110 GS or both STK 113 GS and STK 123 GS or both WST 133 and WST 143 or STK 133 and STK 143 Contact time 1 practical per week, 3 lectures per week, 1 tutorial per week Language of tuition Module is presented in English Department Statistics Period of presentation Semester 2
+Service modulesFaculty of Humanities Faculty of Natural and Agricultural SciencesPrerequisitesSTK 133 and STK 143 or WST 133 and WST 143 or both STK 113 GS and STK 123 GSContact time1 practical per week, 1 tutorial per week, 3 lectures per weekLanguage of tuitionModule is presented in EnglishDepartmentStatistics Module credits 13.00 Prerequisites GS Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week Language of tuition Module is presented in English Service modules Language of tuition Module is presented in English Prerequisites Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week Department Statistics Language of tuition Module is presented in English Department Statistics

-Multivariate statistics:
+Period of presentation Semester 1

+Students can only get credit for one of the following two modules: STK 120 or STK 121.
 Analysis of variance, categorical data analysis, distribution-free methods, curve fitting, regression and correlation, the analysis of time series and indices.

-Statistical and economic applications of quantitative techniques:

-Systems of linear equations: drafting, matrices, solving and application.
-Optimisation; linear functions (two and more independent variables), non-linear functions (one and two independent variables).
+Statistical and economic applications of quantitative techniques: Systems of linear equations: solving and application.
+Optimisation, linear functions, non-linear functions.
 Marginal and total functions.
-Stochastic and deterministic variables in statistical and economic context: producers' and consumers' surplus, distribution functions, probability distributions, probability density functions.
-Identification, use, evaluation, interpretation of statistical computer packages and statistical techniques.

-This module is also presented as an anti-semester bilingual module.
+Stochastic and deterministic variables in statistical and economic context: producers' and consumers' surplus.
+Supporting mathematical concepts.
+Statistical concepts are illustrated using simulation within a data science framework.
+This is a terminating module.